-- Complex UI: Admit it, software and technology intimidates a lot of people and if, your SaaS product has a complicated user interface (UI), your users most likely will run off to your competitor’s for a simpler environment.
+Admit it, software and technology intimidate a lot of people and if your SaaS product has a complicated user interface (UI), your users most likely will run off to your competitor’s for a simpler environment.
 Your SaaS product should be clutter-free and sleek.
 A few ways that you can make it better:

-- Guide users how to use your product to the fullest.
+- Guide users on how to use your product to the fullest.

 - Post demo videos and conduct live webinars for your users to understand how your SaaS product works.
 They can re-watch it later if they want.

 When you have an engaging SaaS product at hand but somehow seem to not convert trial users at all, you should take a look at your audience.

 Is this the audience that you targeted in the first place?
 If you are reaching out to the wrong audience, no one will sign up to buy your product or even finish the trial after a few days.